 Outfitting a kitchen with quality cookware can be an expensive endeavor, which is why my wife and I started out with underwhelming hand-me-down cookware.
-We recently upgraded thanks to our friends at Made In Cookware, whose goal it is to create a superior product at a great value while partnering with the best raw material providers and expert manufacturers.
+We recently upgraded thanks to our friends at Made In Cookware, whose goal is to create a superior product at a great value while partnering with the best raw material providers and expert manufacturers.

 High-profile investors and world-renowned chefs are flocking to back Made In Cookware, such as Brian Spaly of Bonobos and Trunk Club, Grant Achatz of Alinea, and Tom Colicchio, of Bravo’s Top Chef fame and Chef/Owner of Crafted Hospitality.
 Chef Tom Douglas, Barry Sternlicht of Starwood Capital, and Ezra Galston of Startling Line Investors round out the impressive group of backers.

-The kind folks at Made In sent us a few of their most popular products to test and review and I was totally impressed from start to finish.
+The kind folks at Made In Cookware sent us a few of their most popular products to test and review and I was totally impressed from start to finish.
 Their pans come with basil seeds embedded in the tags, which is a nice touch.
 As soon as I unpacked them I could feel the quality construction in the thick 5-ply metal construction and stainless steel rivets that are made to last a lifetime.
 The pans are heavy enough to know they’re made with quality materials, but still easy to lift and move around the cooktop.

 The stay-cool handles feel great in your hand and you can tell that they were thoughtfully designed for ergonomics.
 The bottom of each pan has a fun design that tells you exactly which pan you’re holding, including the size.
 After cooking on them almost exclusively for about a month, I could not recommend Made In Cookware enough.
 They’re an amazing value for the quality materials they’re crafted with and they perform similar to much more expensive pans.

 The 3qt Saucier has become my go-to pan that I use almost every time I cook.
-The rounded bottom helps prevent hot spots and keep food from sticking in the corners.
+The rounded bottom helps prevent hot spots and keeps food from sticking in the corners.
 It’s crafted using Made In Cookware’s 5-ply cladding construction with stainless steel on the exterior and interior.
-This means that it gives you exceptional heat retention and control with the corrosion-resistance and long-lasting durability of stainless steel.
+This means that it gives you exceptional heat retention and control with the corrosion resistance and long-lasting durability of stainless steel.

 The Stainless Steel Pan has a similar 5-ply construction to the Saucier, so it also provides fast and even heat retention and can transition from the stovetop to roasting in an oven up to 800-degrees.
 The stay-cool handle does stay cool while the pan itself is at searing temperature while the rivets connecting the handle to the pan are guaranteed for life.

 The Non-Stick Pan is also built with the 5-ply metal construction for even heat retention while also being able to go into the oven up to 500-degrees.
 I’ve never had to use any cooking spray or oil in this pan to keep it slick and it cleans so easily as everything just slides right off.
-The Non-Stick Fry Pan comes in 8”, 10”, and 12” sizes and sell for $69, $79, and $95 respectively.
+The Non-Stick Fry Pan comes in 8”, 10”, and 12” sizes which sell for $69, $79, and $95 respectively.
 They also come in multiple colors, including grey, gold, and blue.

-The Made In Blue Carbon Steel Frying Pan is a revelation in cookware.
+The Made In Cookware Blue Carbon Steel Frying Pan is a revelation in cookware.
 It’s the perfect hybrid of stainless steel and cast iron because it has cast iron’s heat retention, seasoning, and non-stick properties paired with stainless steel’s heat control, lightweight, and cooking speed.
 While it is lighter than a similarly sized cast iron pan, you’ll still notice the weight difference between this and a standard stainless steel frying pan.

-The black knife is classic looking and feels nice and balanced in your hand while the blade is extremely sharp and cuts through meat, vegetables, herbs, and more with ease.
+The black knife is classic-looking and feels nice and balanced in your hand while the blade is extremely sharp and cuts through meat, vegetables, herbs, and more with ease.
 The metal is X50CrMoV15, which sounds good but is a little above my pay grade.
 The blade is also full tang with stainless steel rivets so this knife will last in your knife block for a long time.
 The 8” Chef Knife goes for $89 and is available in red, black, and white.

 I have to say that I was seriously impressed with Made In Cookware.
-Not only do they perform extremely well, but they are also reasonably priced for high-quality cookware.
-While you could spend $200 on a 3qt saucepan made by a famous cookware company in a store like Williams Sonoma, Made In makes a convincing value proposition with their $99 Saucier that’s built to last a lifetime.
+Not only do they perform extremely well, but they are also reasonably priced for such high-quality cookware.
+While you could spend $200 on a 3qt saucepan made by a famous cookware company in a store like Williams Sonoma, Made In Cookware makes a convincing value proposition with their $99 Saucier that’s built to last a lifetime.
 If I had a friend who was outfitting their new kitchen, I would recommend Made In Cookware 10 times out of 10.

-Check out all of Made In’s offerings at MadeInCookware.com.
+Check out all of Made In Cookware’s offerings here.

 Source: Manufacturer supplied review samples